When restoring a VMware or Azure virtual machine from a backup, you can choose to restore the VM as an Amazon instance.

 You can use this feature to migrate virtual machines to the AWS cloud.

-If you are using the Import method, when you perform a full instance restore operation for AWS, convert a VM to an AWS instance, or replicate a VM to AWS by using the Import method, Commvault creates an S3 bucket for the destination automatically.
-The bucket is named gx-restore-region_name-account_id, where region_name is the name of the AWS region and account_id is the AWS account for the virtualization client.
+If you are using the import method for restores, when you restore a full Amazon EC2, convert a VM to an Amazon EC2 instance, or replicate a VM to Amazon EC2 by using the import method, Commvault automatically creates an Amazon S3 bucket for the destination.
+The bucket is named gx-restore-region_name-account_id, where region_name is the name of the AWS region and account_id is the AWS account for the hypervisor.

 You can perform VM conversions from streaming backups, from secondary copies, or from IntelliSnap backup copies.
 You cannot perform a conversion from a Snap copy.

 Note: Converting Azure VMs that are encrypted using Azure Disk Encryption is not supported.

 On any VM that you want to import into an Amazon EC2 instance, you might need up to 2 GB of available disk space in the OS disk for installing drivers and other software.

 When restoring an Azure virtual machine, do the following:

 For Windows computers: enable the pagefile on the C: drive of the source VM.
 This will prevent you from receiving an error message when you reboot the destination VM.

 For Linux computers : Ensure that the fstab entry of the source disk should be based on disk UUID and not disk name.
 If it is not based on disk UUID, then the restored VM will not boot up.